Nish-19/Nish-19.github.io/about.md

 title: About
 permalink: /about/
 ---
-You can find my complete resume [here](https://nish-19.github.io/resume/nischal_resume.pdf)
+You can find my complete resume [here](https://nish-19.github.io/resume/nischal_iitp.pdf)

-I am in my third year of B.Tech in Computer Science and Engineering at the Indian Institute of Technology Patna.
-My interests lie in Machine Learning, Deep Learning, and its applications in Natural Language Processing and Computer Vision.
-I am actively involved in research projects at IIT - Patna.
+I am in my third year of B.Tech in Computer Science and Engineering at the Indian Institute of Technology (IIT) Patna.
+I am primarily interested in research in Computer Science.
+My areas of interest include: -

+* Machine Learning and Deep Learning

+* Natural Language Processing

+* AI for Social Good

+* Computer Vision

+* General Mathematics and Statistics

 The mathematical intuition behind the working of deep neural networks has enthralled me.
-Deep learning has brought a revolution in various fields of science in terms of solving traditional problems.
-I am fascinated by the same and am currently in the pursuit of diving deep into it.
+My research is based on the applications of deep learning in the domains of Misinformation Detection, Drug Abuse Detection (Social Media), Document Level Novelty Detection and Adversarial Robustness.
+I have been working in the AI-NLP-ML lab of IIT-Patna since July 2019, and the VAL IISc from May - September 2020.

-I am working in the AI-ML-NLP lab of IIT-P on the topic of  Document Level Novelty Detection and on building the academic chatbot for IIT-P. I am also working in the Data Analytics and Networks lab.
-Here, my work is based on deep learning, and NLP applied to social media.
-Being a team-worker, I have successfully contributed in various team projects.
-I have experience in software development, android application development, and competitive programming.
+Apart from my research I am actively involved in different clubs and societies at IIT-Patna.
+I co-head the Machine Learning committee of the Computer Science club of IIT-Patna, and lead the Industrial Relations committee of the Entrepreneurship Cell.
+I also have experience in general software development, android development and competitive programming.

 ### Education

-* B.Tech Computer Science and Engineering - Indian Institute of Technology Patna (2018-2022)
+* B.Tech Computer Science and Engineering - Indian Institute of Technology (IIT), Patna (2018-2022)

-* PUC (11th and 12th), VVS.
-Sardar Patel PU College - Bengaluru (Subjects - Phy, Chem, Maths, Electronics, English and Kannada)
+* Higher Secondary, VVS.
+Sardar Patel PU College - Bengaluru (Subjects - Physics, Chemistry, Mathematics, Electronics, English and Kannada)

 * Schooling (10th std - ICSE) - The New Cambridge High School - Bengaluru